SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 ```

 Welcome to the Pepper ChatBot API!
-You can use this API to access a 3rd party chatbot's endpoints in order to integrate an existing chatbot with Pepper.
+You can use this API reference material to connect your 3rd party chatbot's endpoint to your Host account in order to integrate a new or existing chatbot with Pepper.

 You can view general integration instructions in this central, light blue section.
 In the dark area to the right, you can see chatbot-specific code examples corresponding visually in line with each general section.
 Switch between different chatbot-specific code examples with the tabs in the top right.